-I am now a freelance writer and editor, offering consultancy, copywriting and editorial services to publishers, brands and authors.
-Other than Reedsy, my client list includes:
+After spending 27 years in the trade publishing industry I am now a freelance writer, editor, agent and publisher, offering consultancy, copywriting, agency and editorial services to publishers, brands and authors.

 I led a team of editors, designers and a paper engineer for the Templar Books and Big Picture Press imprints, producing around 80 titles per year in picture books, non fiction, classics, fiction, pre-school and gift.